Q: What is fastball?

 Q: What equipment is needed?

 A: A softball glove, helmet with cage, fielders mask and cleats or good runners.
-Players in U12 and older are also required to wear a facemask while playing on the infield.
+Players in U12 and older are required to wear a facemask while playing on the infield.
 KMFA supplies bats and catchers gear, although some players do choose to purchase their own.

 Q: Where can I get equipment?